rust-lang/blog.rust-lang.org/posts/2020-05-15-five-years-of-rust.md

 a lot these past five years, so we wanted reflect back on all of our contributors' work since the stabilization of the language.

-**If this is the first time you're reading about Rust:** Rust is a general purpose programming language empowering everyone to build reliable and efficient software.
+Rust is a general purpose programming language empowering everyone to build reliable and efficient software.
 Rust can be built to run anywhere in the stack, whether as the kernel for your operating system or your next web app.
 It is built entirely by an open and diverse community of individuals, primarily volunteers who generously donate their time and expertise to help make Rust what it is.

 ## Major Changes since 1.0

 #### 2015

-**[1.2] — Parallel Codegen** Compile time improvements are large theme to every release of Rust, and it's hard to imagine that there was a short time where Rust had no parallel code generation at all.
+**[1.2] — Parallel Codegen:** Compile time improvements are large theme to every release of Rust, and it's hard to imagine that there was a short time where Rust had no parallel code generation at all.

-**[1.3] — The Rustnomicon** Our first release of the fantastic "Rustnomicon", a book that explores Unsafe Rust and its surrounding topics has become a great resource for anyone looking to learn and understand one of the hardest aspects of the language.
+**[1.3] — The Rustonomicon:** Our first release of the fantastic "Rustnomicon", a book that explores Unsafe Rust and its surrounding topics has become a great resource for anyone looking to learn and understand one of the hardest aspects of the language.

-**[1.4] — Windows MSVC Tier 1 Support** The first tier 1 platform promotion was bringing native support for 64-bit Windows using the Microsoft Visual C++ toolchain (MSVC).
+**[1.4] — Windows MSVC Tier 1 Support:** The first tier 1 platform promotion was bringing native support for 64-bit Windows using the Microsoft Visual C++ toolchain (MSVC).
 Before 1.4 you needed to also have MinGW (a third party GNU environment) installed in order to use and compile your Rust programs.
 Rust's Windows support